 The second is that they do not serve non-vegetarian food which was a huge problem for me.
 Third reason is that their prices are a bit steep.
 I was asked Rs.
 5,000 for a tent for two.

 So when we arrived in Strawberry valley, I was actually thankful that I chose not to stay here.
 I am sure we would have gotten bored.
 Even the nearest tea shop is at least 2 kilometers away from the camps.

 Maharaja Palace, Gulmarg

 For a brief introduction, Maharaja Palace was once the royal palace of King Ranbir Singh of Kashmir.
 It must have been grand once upon a time but now what remains is merely a building beaten by time; with remnants of a glorious time on display inside.

 After visiting Maharaja Palace, we came back to the hotel to find that our driver Gulzar was already waiting for us there.
-We packed up, loaded our bags in the cab and it was time to say goodbye to the beautiful town of Gulmarg; with a resolution to return here next year in winter.
+We packed up, loaded our bags in the cab and it was time to say goodbye to the beautiful town of Gulmarg with a resolution to return here next year in winter.

 Our next destination now was Doodhpathri.
-From Gulmarg, we drove all the way back to Magam; crossing Tangmarg on the way.
+From Gulmarg, we drove all the way back to Magam, crossing Tangmarg on the way.
 From Magam then, we took an internal road towards Doodhpathri via Khan Sahib.
-Please read Gulmarg to Doodhpathri – The Meadows of Kashmir to continue reading the next part of this travelogue.
+Please click on the link above to continue reading the next part of this travelogue.